A Distribution Testing Approach to Clustering Distributions: Introduction

 \subsection{Summary of Our Contributions}

-Our main contributions are outlined as follows: \begin{itemize} \item We propose a novel approach to the 2-clustering problem based on distribution testing, providing algorithms that leverage powerful existing learning/testing techniques, and studying their sample complexity.
+Our main contributions are outlined as follows: \begin{itemize} \item We propose a novel approach to the 2-clustering problem based on distribution testing, providing algorithms that leverage powerful existing learning/testing techniques. \item We analyze the sample complexity of our algorithms and provide matching lower bounds (up to logarithmic factors) in all parameter regimes (in terms of $n,r,k$, and $\varepsilon$). \item We show that our techniques naturally generalize to the problem of clustering into $d$ groups for any constant $d$, preserving the same dependencies in the sample complexity. \end{itemize} A summary of our contributions is presented in Table~\ref{tab:summary_gaps}, with discussion in the next subsection.

-\item We present lower bounds that certify the optimality of our algorithms in all regimes of the underlying parameters (in terms of $n,r,k$, and $\varepsilon$), in Section~\ref{sec:discussion}. \end{itemize} A summary of our main contributions is presented in Table~\ref{tab:summary_gaps}, and are discussed in the following subsection. \paragraph{Organisation} The remainder of this paper is organized as follows.
+\paragraph{Organisation} The remainder of this paper is organized as follows.
 In Section~\ref{sec:prelims}, we formalize the problem setting.
 In Section~\ref{sec:upperbounds}, we present our clustering algorithms for the two variants and determine their sample complexity, and provide upper bounds on their sample complexity.
-We then establish our lower bounds in Section~\ref{sec:lowerbounds}.
-Finally, we compare our upper and lower bounds in Section~\ref{sec:discussion}, and conclude with directions for future work in Section~\ref{sec:conclusion}.
+We then establish our lower bounds in Section~\ref{sec:lowerbounds}, and outline the extension to more than two clusters in Section \ref{sec:extension_main}.
+Finally, we conclude with directions for future work in Section~\ref{sec:conclusion}.
 Deferred proofs and discussions are provided in the appendices.